To quote the Fiddler on the Roof: “That I can tell you in one word.”

 How Did We Get Here?

-According to New York Times reporting, the Facebook model of “move fast and break things” is catching up with us.
-Companies followed this model to build their systems quickly and beat competitors to the market.
-And now the age-old lesson that cutting corners ends up being worse for you in the long run?
-Well, here it is—hitting companies with painful consequences like enormous ransom fees, loss of business operations, compromised data and damaged reputations.
+According to New York Times reporting, the Facebook model of “move fast and break things” is catching up with companies that built systems quickly to beat competitors to the market.
+It’s no wonder that cutting corners has landed us in worse shape in the long run.
+Businesses are facing painful consequences like enormous ransom fees, loss of business operations, compromised data and damaged reputations.

-According to published sources, most of the attackers have one thing in common: They originate in Russia.
-Attackers write code specifically designed to bypass Russian businesses and the government has given them a free pass.
-Putin will not prosecute cybercriminals or extradite them upon U.S. request.
-Experts believe that Putin operates under two unspoken rules:
+According to published sources, over half of the attacks have one thing in common: They originate in Russia.
+These attackers write code specifically designed to bypass Russian businesses and Putin will not prosecute cybercriminals or extradite them upon U.S. request.
+Experts believe that Russian attackers operate under two unspoken rules:

 - Don’t attack Russian businesses.

-In 2019, cybercriminals attacked the city of Baltimore and demanded $75,000.
+In 2019, cybercriminals demanded $75,000 after an attack on the city of Baltimore.
 Baltimore decided not to pay it and ended up paying $18 million to rebuild the systems instead.
 The theory is that if all companies refuse to pay, hackers lose their leverage and incentive.

-But the bigger the impact, the more leverage the attackers have.
-When you see hospitals turning away ambulances at the door because they have no way to intake new patients, it becomes really hard to ignore or take the time to rebuild systems altogether.
-It’s not illegal to pay the attackers and many companies find it much more cost-effective just to pay up.
+The bigger the impact, the more leverage the attackers have.
+When you see hospitals turning away ambulances at the door, it becomes really hard to ignore or take the time to rebuild systems altogether.
+It’s legal to pay the attackers off and many companies find it much more cost-effective to do so.

-On an individual level, it really is as simple and unglamorous as brushing up on cyber hygiene.
+On an individual level, it really is as unglamorous as brushing up on cyber hygiene.
 The Daily podcast cites the saying that, “security is only as good as your weakest link” and it usually ends up that the weakest links are employees and individuals.
 The Colonial Pipeline attack was traced back to a single employee with a compromised inactive account.
-What kind of account?